cpapiaud/cpapiaud/README.md

 - 👋 Hi, I’m @cpapiaud
-- I'm looking to know how to put accents on capital voyels ?
+- I'm looking to know how to put accents on capital vowels ?
 -

 <!---